lewis-010/computer-vision-rock-paper-scissors/README.md

             print("Unlucky!
 The computer has won 3 games.") break

-    # After the loop release the cap object
+    # after the loop release the cap object
     cap.release()
-    # Destroy all the windows
+    # destroy all the windows
     cv2.destroyAllWindows()

 play_game()